ismail-la/hello-si-devops/README.md

 # Hello SI DevOps

-This project demonstrates a simple Node.js application integrated with DevOps practices, including containerization, CI/CD pipelines, and infrastructure as code.
+This project demonstrates a simple Node.js application integrated with DevOps practices, including containerization, CI/CD pipelines, and infrastructure as code

 ## Features